 An in-depth survey of the Hill of Tara in 2010 uncovered many secrets of the important ancient Irish landmark.

-"It is very important people realise that the monument complex of Tara is not restricted to just to the top of the hill and [realise] that there are lots of monuments outside that as well and that the modern hedgerow and roads are just that — modern," Newman told the Irish Examiner in 2010.
+"It is very important people realize that the monument complex of Tara is not restricted to just to the top of the hill and [realize] that there are lots of monuments outside that as well and that the modern hedgerow and roads are just that - modern," Newman told the Irish Examiner in 2010.

 Like many other sites in Ireland, Newman feels the Tara should become a UNESCO World Heritage Site but the complex has previously failed to achieve this recognition.